AutoQML/autoqml/TUTORIAL.md

 ### Conclusion

 Congratulations!
-You've just completed a beginner-level tutorial on using the `autoqml_lib` library through a Jupyter Notebook.
+You've just completed a beginner-level tutorial on using the `autoqml` library through a Jupyter Notebook.
 You can now load and visualize data, train quantum machine learning models, and save your pipelines for future use.
 You have learned how to load, visualize, and evaluate multiple AutoQML pipelines using a Jupyter Notebook.
 Experiment with different parameters and datasets to enhance your understanding of AutoQML’s capabilities.

 ### What's Next?

-- Explore more features of the `autoqml_lib` library.
+- Explore more features of the `autoqml` library.
 - Try training with different datasets.
 - Learn more about quantum computing and its applications in machine learning.
 - Fine-tune these models based on your specific datasets.